-If frostbite or hypothermia is suspected, begin warming the person slowly and seek immediate medical help.
+If frostbite or hypothermia is suspected, begin warming the person slowly and seeking immediate medical help.
 Warm the person's trunk first.
-Arms and legs should be warmed last because stimulation of the limbs can drive cold blood towards the heart and lead to heart failure.
+Arms and legs should be warmed last because stimulating the limbs can cause cold blood to be drawn toward the heart, potentially leading to heart failure.
 Put the victim in dry clothing and wrap their entire body in a blanket.
 If no other treatment is available, use your body heat to help raise the victim's core temperature or warm frost-bitten extremities.

 Never give a frostbite or hypothermia victim caffeine (coffee or tea).
-Caffeine, a stimulant, can cause the heart to beat faster and speed up the effects cold has on the body.
+Caffeine, a stimulant, can cause the heart to beat faster and speed up the effects that cold has on the body.
 Alcohol, a depressant, can slow the heart and speed up the effects of cold body temperature.